 If the voter does not respond to the alert within the alert time, the electronic ballot interface must go into an inactive state requiring election worker intervention.

+Discussion

+Each type of system will have a given inactivity time that is consistent among and within all voting sessions.
+This ensures that all voters are treated equitably.

+For a referendum, in audio format, the timer starts when the audio finishes.

+Applies to: Electronic interfaces